 As a rule, the spicules are arranged in the fibres with their axes parallel to one another, and in the deeper parts of the sponge the connecting spicules are rather numerous, and more strongly developed than in the more superficial parts.
-The connecting spicules are usually the most strongly developed spicules in the whole sponge as regards size, differing, however, only in thickness from the smooth curved amphitornota which constitute the fibres (Pl.
-37, fig. 3, d-g).
-Speaking generally, the largest spicules of the first class, together with a few of the second and all the third, form the fibres and the connecting links between them; while the smaller spicules belonging to the first, and nearly all those belonging to the second class, are scattered about irregularly in the meshes between the fibres.
-The smallest spicules of all appear to be absolutely independent of the skeletal meshwork, and this is the strongest argument that can be adduced in favour of the view that they are microscleres, and not young megascleres.
+The connecting spicules are usually the most strongly developed spicules in the whole sponge as regards size, differing, however, only in thickness from the smooth, curved amphitornota which constitute the fibres (Fig. 2-a.).
+Speaking generally, the largest spicules of the first class, together with a few of the second and all the third, form the fibres and the connecting links between them, while the smaller spicules belonging to the first, and nearly all those belonging to the second class, are scattered about irregularly in the meshes between the fibres.
+The smallest spicules of all seem to be absolutely independent of the skeletal meshwork, and this is the strongest argument that can be adduced in favour of the view that they are microscleres and not young megascleres.

 The arrangement of the skeleton at large is reticulate.
-The most prominent feature of the general conformation of the fibres is the way they pass from the surface of fixation of the sponge to the dermal membrane which they support.
-Along their course from one surface to the other they present a wavy appearance, often dividing and again reuniting, approaching the dermal membrane nearly always at right angles. and in many cases expanding into a kind of brush-like structure which supports that membrane (Pl.
-38, fig. 6).
-In some of the largest lobes of the sponge the fibres nearest the centre pursue a straight course, while those furthest from that position curve outwards, so as to form supports to the dermal membrane which covers the flanks of these mound-like elevations.
-Owing to this arrangement a longitudinal radial section of one of these lobes presents an almost fan-like appearance as regards the skeletal fibres.
+The most general feature of the general conformation of the fibres is the way they pass from the surface of fixation of the sponge to the dermal membrane which they support.
+Along their course from one surface to the other they present a wavy appearance, often dividing and again reuniting, approaching the dermal membrane nearly always at right angles, and in many cases expanding into a brush-like structure which supports that membrane (Fig. 2-c.).
+In some of the largest lobes of the sponge the fibres nearest the centre pursue a straight course, while those furthest from that position curve outward, so as to form supports to the dermal membrane which covers the flanks of these mound-like elevations.
+Owing to this arrangement a longitudinal radial section of one of these lobes presents an almost fan-like appearance, as regards the skeletal fibres.

-(c) The Spongin.-All the skeletal fibres of this sponge are enclosed in a distinct sheath of spongin, which is greatly thickened at the points where the connecting spicules occur, these being either partially or completely surrounded by it (Pl.
-38, figs. 6 and 7).
-Not only are the fibres and the connecting spicules enclosed in a sheath of spongin, but the surface of the sponge is covered by a thin layer or cuticle of the same substance, which dips down between the cells of the dermal membrane, and communicates with that which envelops the fibres (Pl.
-38, fig. 6).
+(C) THE SPONGIN.-All the skeletal fibres of this sponge are enclosed in a distinct sheath of spongin, which is greatly thickened at the points where the connecting spicules occur, these being either partially or completely surrounded by it (Fig. 2-b.).
+Not only are the fibres and the connecting spicules enclosed in a sheath of spongin, but the surface of the sponge is covered by a thin layer or cuticle of the same substance, which dips down between the cells of the dermal membrane and communicates with that which envelopes the fibres (Fig. 2-a.).

-(3) The Canal System.-Owing to the fact that the material which had been preserved for histological study of the sponge had been shaken considerably in moving from place to place, a great number of cells had apparently become loose, and were found lying in the spaces of the canal system.
+(3) THE CANAL SYSTEM.-Owing to the fact that the material which had been preserved for histological study of the sponge had been shaken considerably in moving from place to place, a great number of cells had, apparently, become loose, and were found lying in the spaces of the canal system.
 In consequence it was impossible to make a complete and thorough study of that system, though individual cells were in many places nicely preserved; nor is Spongilla, for other reasons, a favourable object for the study of the canals in the Monaxonida.